Motivated Reasoning and the Political Economy of Climate Change Inaction: Mathematical Appendix

 It follows from Proposition \ref{prop:voting} part 2 (d) that no equilibrium can exist in which always the wrong policy is chosen.
 Hence, we now only need to show that no equilibrium, in which policy 1 always wins, can exist.
-Suppose to the contrary that voters believe that policy 1 wins with certainty, $\kappa\kps=1\geq\tilde{\kappa}$ for all $s$.
-Then it follows from Corollary \ref{cor:beliefs} that, if $\Delta<1$, $\pi(s,\tilde{\mathbf{p}},\hm)=q\leq \tp$ if $s<0$ and $\pi(s,\tilde{\mathbf{p}},\hm)=1$ if $s>0$.
-Therefore, all voters with $s>0$ always vote for policy 1.
-If sufficiently many voters with $s<0$ also vote for policy 1, policy 1 wins all the time.
-This is the case iff $q\geq\frac{1}{1+\beta}$.
-However, this contradicts Assumption \ref{assume:q}.
-A similar argument shows that $\mathbf{p}=(1,1)$ cannot be equilibrium, either, if $\Delta=1$.
+Suppose to the contrary that voters expect policy 1 to be implemented with certainty, $\kappa=1\geq\tilde{\kappa}$ for all $s$.
+Then it follows from Corollary \ref{cor:beliefs} that $\pi\kps=q< \tp$ if $s<0$ and $\pi\kps=1$ if $s>0$.
+Therefore, all voters vote informatively, implying $p=\omega$ wins if $p_1\neq p_2$, thus contradicting $\kappa=1$.
 Hence, it follows that no equilibrium, in which policy 1 is always chosen, exists.
-This proves the proposition.